-This is Part 1 in an occasional series of Cheat Sheet posts geared at getting us engaged fully in the very real truth of global warming.
+This is Part 1 in an occasional series of Cheat Sheet posts geared at getting us engaged fully in global warming.
 Many around me are struggling to absorb the information and to grasp the immediacy of the catastrophe we face.
 So I said I’d write this series as the pertinent information rolls in.

-The alarm stems from the United Nations’ scientific advisory board’s Intergovernmental Panel on Climate Change (IPCC) report, which officially, categorically issued a “dire” warning.
 The report is based on more than 6000 cited studies, written by 91 authors from 40 countries and pivots from the Paris agreement targets.
 It is a collective scream, never heard before from such a body.
 I’m sorely tempted to inject hyperbole and exclamation points.
 But we’re numb to such things.
 Aren’t we.
-Simply know this:

-I thought it could be good give a bit a digestible rundown of this shit sandwich to enable us all to share the word with a bit more ease over water coolers or whatever.
+What follows is a digestible rundown of this shit sandwich via good overviews in the news to enable us all to share the woke word with a bit more ease over water coolers etc.

 I’ll help you cheat further – the Intelligencer piece a third of the way down is the long-form read you should choose if short on time.
 I’m not an expert.
 I just read a lot and I’m sharing what the algorithms might have buried in your news feed.
-Please do share any other links or helpful through-lines in the comments.
+Please do share any other links or helpful through-lines with me on the socials.

 The Sarah Wilson IPCC Cheat Sheet